jeudyx/jeudyx.github.io/docs-mfp/revoke-request-body-form-parameters.md

 # Revoking Tokens

 Partners may revoke access and refresh tokens at any time.
-This process follows the standard described in ​[RFC 7009](https://tools.ietf.org/html/rfc7009)​.
+This process follows the standard described in ​[RFC-7009](https://tools.ietf.org/html/rfc7009)​.
 Revoked tokens may continue to be accepted for a brief period, as the revocation propagates to all server­side caches and data stores.

     POST ​/oauth2/revoke